Counseling has been used to guide individuals toward new insights and coping mechanisms since the beginning of the 20th century.

 Countless individuals worldwide undergo mental health counseling each year.
 Therapists are tasked with the difficult job of providing best practices for clients who have a multitude of diverse backgrounds, problems, and expectations.
 Therapists also have their own biases and other qualities that may affect the counseling process.

 The primary take-away from this article is that there is a wealth of research-guided information available to therapists that will help to steer them away from making potentially damaging counseling errors.
-Such mistakes are wide-ranging and fall into categories such as rapport-building, confidentiality, client-counselor fit, and multicultural competence.
+The relevant skills to avoid these mistakes are wide ranging and fall into categories such as rapport building, confidentiality, client–counselor fit, and multicultural competence.

 Additionally, counseling mistakes are easily identified across a range of counseling situations such as couples counseling, group counseling, and youth counseling.